Woman building an employee advocacy program.

 Communicate clearly, so they fully understand what is expected of them, the advantages of being an advocate, and what the rewards will be if they do it well.
 Use emails, slideshows, a short video or animation, whatever it takes to gain their attention and communicate.

-Providing employees with social media training – such as setting up a profile and showing them how to build their networks – will help drive the program forward.
-Using a proper employee advocacy platform will make things much easier, eliminating the need for employees to post on each individual network.
+Providing employees with social media training – such as setting up a profile and showing them how to build their networks – will help drive the employee advocacy program forward.
+Using marketing automation to improve internal communications will make things much easier.

-Once the advocacy program is in full swing, it’s critical to measure the performance of the program every step of the way.
+Once the advocacy program is in full swing, it’s critical to measure the performance of the program.
 The three most common KPIs for measuring the success of social media advocacy are:

 With a proper social media management platform, it’s much easier to track and measure the success of employee performance and accurately report those findings to the people who need them most.
 Using such a platform, it’s also possible to measure the analytics gathered from the social advocacy program in the ecosystem of the social media marketing as a whole.

-Once you’ve achieved success with the initial advocate group, the final step involves expanding the program to include as many people from the company for even greater reach.
+Once you’ve achieved success with the initial advocate group, the final step involves expanding the employee advocacy program.
+Include as many people from the company for even greater reach.
 Expanding can follow several strategies:

 Incorporate specific departments and onboard them in small focus groups.

-In case the first option was met with resistance, stick to small guided groups, which makes it easier to transfer knowledge and value.
+In case the first option meets with resistance, stick to small guided groups.
+This makes it easier to transfer knowledge and value.

 Depending on the size and social savviness of the workforce, the final option is to launch the advocacy program company-wide, which means training all employees at the same level.
 Take into consideration that it would be much harder to teach larger groups and avoid negative feelings.

 Social media marketing is incomplete (and much less successful) without employee advocacy.
-Having a well-designed social advocacy program creates a transparent work culture, in which every team member – marketers and employees alike – gets exposed to the clicks, shares and conversations generated by each individual.
+Having a well-designed social advocacy program creates a transparent work culture.
+Every team member – marketers and employees alike – gets exposed to the clicks, shares and conversations generated by each individual.
 Most importantly, it positions your brand as one its employees are proud to work for, which makes it trustworthy.
 And that’s great branding – and great marketing.

 What's New?